thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 Items found in the world, shops items, enemy and boss drops, and character starting loadouts are all randomized.
 Key item randomization is supported.
 Most enemies can be randomized as well, with extensive customization for different enemy types.

 Normally, all you need to complete the game is two Great Runes and the Rold Medallion.
 The key item randomizer can chain key items together, especially when the bias slider is higher.
-There's also a mode to collect all 7 Great Runes before you can challenge the final boss.
+There are also options to add, change, and remove Great Rune requirements.
+In the most restrictive mode, you must collect all 7 Great Runes before you can challenge the final boss.

+If you use this mod in a casual livestream or published video, please link this mod page from a chat command or video description if possible.
+If you use this mod in a unique live event like a showcase or a contest, please credit me (thefifthmatt) for the mod if it's reasonable to do so.
+There isn't a team behind this mod.
+I created it for people to use it, so please facilitate that if you manage to create engaging content from it.
+Thank you!

 If you would like to provide feedback or playtest, you can join the discord server at https://discord.gg/QArcYud (also for Fog Gate Randomizer, Sekiro Randomizer, DS3 Static Randomizer).
 This mod is under development, and it will update when the game updates, so please check this mod page and the server for updates.

 If you're a native speaker of languages supported by Elden Ring without existing mod translations or notice partially missing translations, you can add yourself to [this spreadsheet](https://docs.google.com/spreadsheets/d/1NfW_qniivBZgwP1O6BupFgcqUl1s2hIUliDuUzcgPAQ/edit) and fill in the files in `diste\Messages` to help make this mod available in other languages.
 Also let me know if features are needed like font changes or space adjustments.
-Thank you!

 ## Installation